about cavities and porcelain veneers

 The junction at the edge of the veneer is the most susceptible place for decay.
 But we really see very little decay around veneers, because these patients seem to take much better care of their teeth once they've invested in a beautiful smile.
 Veneers (MAC made with empress or feldspathic cases like Lumineers or Durathin veneers) are bonded to the tooth structure with a laser so they are extremely well sealed with the adhesive process.

-For more information contact Dr. Donald Wilcox of Desert Smiles Cosmetic and Restorative Dentistry serving the Glendale, Scottsdale and Phoenix, Arizona area.
+For more information contact Dr. Nathan Tenney of Desert Smiles Cosmetic and Restorative Dentistry serving the Glendale, Scottsdale and Phoenix, Arizona area.
 Free porcelain veneers consultations are available to new patients!